paulinavonstackelberg/ValidatingMIRegularized/README.md

 ## Contents

-This repository is split into several folders, organized following the sequence of steps taken in conducting this study.
+This repository is split into several folders, organized following the sequence of steps taken when conducting this study.

 1) `Functions_simulation`: contains all functions (& corresponding descriptions) needed to replicate this study.
 Here, you can also find brief instructions how to run this simulation study.
 2) `Datasets`: contains the N=50000 datasets generated for the current study as well as the two missingness patterns.